The Best Hikes in East Iceland 2020

-It won’t be long, however, before East Iceland joins the hallowed ranks of Europe’s best hiking spots.
+However, East Iceland is joining the hallowed ranks of Europe’s best hiking spots.
 The 55km-long Laugavegurinn (or Laugavegur) trail is already a favourite in Southwest Iceland, but the East offers walkers something equally exciting.
-With wonderful scenery, hiking holidays in Iceland are bound to become a very attractive activity for many adventurers.
+With wonderful scenery, diverse hiking trails and a variety of outdoor activities, hiking holidays in Iceland are an extremely attractive option for those adventurers who are looking for a different kind of challenge.

 Why: Hike to a remote valley framed by saw-tooth peaks and jumbled with giant boulders.
 Aftermath of a troll’s tantrum or the result of a colossal Ice Age rockslide – you decide!
 Partly flooded by a turquoise lake, this extraordinary place makes a captivating picnic spot.
 Keep your eyes peeled not just for trolls, but for wild reindeer too.